onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 In this case, the `Registry` contract can make a reentracy attack by calling `Election.vote()` inside `isVoter()`.

-Use modifiers only for [error handling](https://solidity.readthedocs.io/en/develop/control-structures.html#error-handling-assert-require-revert-and-exceptions).
+Use [modifiers](https://solidity.readthedocs.io/en/develop/contracts.html#function-modifiers) to replace duplicate condition checks in multiple functions, such as `isOwner()`, otherwise use `require` or `revert` inside the function.
+This makes your smart contract code more readable and easier to audit.

 ## Beware rounding with integer division

 All integer division rounds down to the nearest integer.
 If you need more precision, consider using a multiplier, or store both the numerator and denominator.

-(In the future, Solidity will have a fixed-point type, which will make this easier.)
+(In the future, Solidity will have a [fixed-point](https://solidity.readthedocs.io/en/develop/types.html#fixed-point-numbers) type, which will make this easier.)

 ```sol
 // bad